CPA PEP Examinations

 Withdrawals from challenge examinations

 Challenge examinations may not be deferred.
 If you are unable to attend your challenge examination, you must withdraw from it prior to the examination start time.
 If you withdraw after the examination start time, it will be counted as an attempt.
+If you withdraw from your challenge examination before the examination start time, you will be eligible to re-enrol into the same module challenge examination in the next available enrolment period.

 To withdraw from a challenge exam, log in to My Portal ► select Manage my Journey ► CPA PEP ► click on Actions next to the examination you wish to withdraw from ► select Withdraw.